 - Easy: they are super easy to make, as most muffins should be.
 And studded with semisweet chocolate chips, who can argue with that?

-- Moist: oil makes them very moist, and you can use different ones - sunflower, coconut oil, and even a light olive oil.
+- Moist: oil makes them very moist, and you can use different ones - sunflower, coconut oil, and even light olive oil.

 - Make ahead: are you in the habit of freezing muffins?
 Let me tell you that a batch of these fluffy zucchini ones in the freezer can save your mornings.
 And they're also excellent for a last-minute brunch on the weekends.